-Reviewers will be asked to formulate a recommendation to either support or decline each proposal.
+Reviewers will be asked to evaluate proposals using two National Science Board approved merit review criteria and, if applicable, additional program specific criteria.
+A summary rating and accompanying narrative will be completed and submitted by each reviewer.
 The Program Officer assigned to manage the proposal's review will consider the advice of reviewers and will formulate a recommendation.

 After scientific, technical and programmatic review and consideration of appropriate factors, the NSF Program Officer recommends to the cognizant Division Director whether the proposal should be declined or recommended for award.
-NSF is striving to be able to tell applicants whether their proposals have been declined or recommended for funding within six months.
+NSF strives to be able to tell applicants whether their proposals have been declined or recommended for funding within six months.
+Large or particularly complex proposals from new awardees may require additional review and processing time.
 The time interval begins on the deadline or target date, or receipt date, whichever is later.
-The interval ends when the Division Director accepts the Program Officer's recommendation.
+The interval ends when the Division Director acts upon the Program Officer's recommendation.